KopiasCsaba/ccp_audio_system_manual/for_technicians/rehearsal.md

 ## Stage housekeeping

 * Fold back unused microphones.
-* Turn down (turn level knob to zero) on monitors that will not be used.
+* Turn down (turn level knob to zero) on stage mixers that will not be used.
 * Clean up, move away obstacles, trash, etc.

 ## At the main console